Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 2. Southern Ag Crossbow Specialty Herbicide – 1 Gal

 Southern Ag Crossbow combines two powerful active ingredients — triclopyr and 2,4-D — in a low-volatile formulation that targets woody brush and broadleaf weeds while leaving grasses largely unharmed.
-This 1-gallon jug makes up to 96 gallons of finished spray solution, covering approximately 2.23 acres depending on the target species and growth stage.
+This 1-gallon jug makes up to 96 gallons of finished spray solution per the product label.
 The dual-chemistry approach attacks briars through two different metabolic pathways, reducing the chance of regrowth from resilient root systems.

-Owners frequently highlight this product for briar thickets along fence lines and pasture edges where selective control matters.
-The low-odor formula is more pleasant to work with than older ester-based herbicides, and it becomes rainfast within two hours of application.
+The EPA-approved Crossbow label specifically lists blackberry among the woody brush species this formulation controls, confirming its fit for briar thickets along fence lines and pasture edges where selective control matters.
+The low-odor formula is more pleasant to work with than older ester-based herbicides, and manufacturer application guidance describes it as rainfast within two hours.
 Visible effects on young briar foliage appear within days, while mature woody canes may take 10 to 14 days to show full browning and collapse.

 For those maintaining grazing land or hay fields, the selectivity of Crossbow is a major advantage.
 It spares desirable grass species while systematically wiping out briars, thistles, and woody vines.
 The concentrate mixes easily with water and works well in both backpack sprayers and tractor-mounted rigs.